torvalds/linux/Documentation/admin-guide/LSM/apparmor.rst

 ``apparmor=0, security=XXXX`` (where ``XXXX`` is valid security module), on the kernel's command line.

-For AppArmor to enforce any restrictions beyond standard Linux DAC permissions policy must be loaded into the kernel from user space (see the Documentation and tools links).
+For AppArmor to enforce any restrictions beyond standard GNU/Linux DAC permissions policy must be loaded into the kernel from user space (see the Documentation and tools links).